Basic Sciences Definitions

 acid (Arrhenius)Molecule that tends to decrease pH when in solution with water.

-pKaNegative logarithm of the acid disosiation constant for an acid or base.
+pKaNegative logarithm of the acid dissociation constant for an acid or base.

 drugSubstance which, when administered, alters body function.

-ion trappingThe phenomenon where weak acids tend to ionise and accumulate in alkali fluid compartments and visa versa.
+ion trappingThe phenomenon where weak acids tend to ionise and accumulate in alkali fluid compartments and vice versa.

-volume of distributionTheoretical volume into which a drug would need to be disolved to give the plasma concentration.
+volume of distributionTheoretical volume into which a drug would need to be dissolved to give the plasma concentration.

 clearanceVolume of plasma cleared of a substance per unit time.

-bioassayA test to compare the relative potency of two drug preperations.
+bioassayA test to compare the relative potency of two drug preparations.

 potencyInverse drug dose required to achieve an effect.